Map Name: 2024-2025 Richland Elementary School Continuous Improvement Plan

 • Implement weekly PLCs with teacher teams to analyze data, set goals, and collaborate on and learn from each other to enhance their teaching practice.

-• Utilize instructional coach to facilitate weekly PLCs.
+• Utilize instructional coach to plan weekly with all grade levels.

 Key Measures